-Plane goes missing near Hood Canal, state officials say

-A search is under way for a private airplane that went missing Thursday near the Dabob Bay area of Hood Canal, authorities said.
+4 found dead after single-engine Cessna crashes near Hood Canal on flight from Seattle

+The search began Thursday night after the plane lost contact with air traffic controllers with four people on board, authorities said.

+Four people were killed when a single-engine Cessna crashed near Hood Canal in Jefferson County, officials said.

-A search is under way for a private airplane that went missing Thursday near Hood Canal, Washington State Department of Transportation officials said.
+Crews were searching for wreckage after the plane went missing Thursday, Washington State Department of Transportation officials said.

-State officials declined to release the name of the pilot, or say how many occupants the plane was carrying at the time of its disappearance.
+Using radar data and the plane’s emergency locator transmitter, search crews found the wrecked aircraft in a heavily wooded ravine near Dabob Bay around 8 a.m.
+Friday, the department said.

+The wreckage is spread over a small area near the intersection of Coyle Road and Toandos Road, said Jefferson County Undersheriff Joe Nole.

 Most Read Stories